INNOVATION HUB

 Who Are We Looking For?

 This opportunity is open to all organizations/agencies/institutions interested in replicating an Innovation Hub practice.
 We greatly value community partnerships, and our ideal applicant would have strong relationships with the communities they serve.
 Groups that would be a good fit for this opportunity include, but are not limited to, community-based/-rooted organizations, tribal governments, or Title V programs with strong relationships with these entities.
-For the purposes of this opportunity, AMCHP defines community-based organizations (CBOs) as a public or private non-profit organization, or other organizations such as an LLC (limited liability company) that is representative of a community or a significant segment of a community and works to meet community needs.
+For the purposes of this opportunity, AMCHP defines community-based organizations (CBOs) as a public or private non-profit organization, or other organizations such as an LLC (limited liability company) that is representative of a community or a significant segment of a community, and works to meet community needs.

 In alignment with AMCHP’s Joint Organizational Commitment to Anti-Racism and Racial Equity, we are prioritizing organizations led by or directly supporting Black, Indigenous, People of Color (BIPOC) communities; others experiencing systemic oppression including but not limited to the disability community, the LGBTQI+ community, etc.; or those representing groups that have been historically oppressed.
+In addition, AMCHP will prioritize projects submitted by organizations that haven’t been awarded previously or which feature a practice that hasn’t been replicated yet through the Replication Projects.
+View a list of previous replicated Innovation Hub practices here

 Replication Project Support Structure

-The 2023-2024 AMCHP Replication Project will run from approximately May 2023 – April 2024.
+The 2024-2025 AMCHP Replication Project will run from approximately May 2024 – April 2025.
 AMCHP offers awards between $15,000-$25,000 as well as customized support depending on an organization’s readiness to replicate an Innovation Hub practice and information gathered during the Exploratory Call.

 Applying for a Replication Project

-Step 1: Complete the Readiness Checklist and sign up for an Exploratory Call.
+Step 1: Complete the Readiness Checklist and sign up for an Exploratory Call

 Step 2: Participate in an Exploratory Call